DISCERNING READERS

 Elbert H. Gary

-A Review of "The Life of Elbert H. Gary"
+A Review of Ida M. Tarbell's "The Life of Elbert H. Gary"

-Discovering Great American Industrialists: Image of Elbert H. Gary, Elbert H Gary's autobiography the
+A high-quality, color image of Elbert H. Gary, Elbert H Gary's biography the

-A sample of the unexpected was the extended elaboration on the "Gary Policies" in a chapter entitled "Who Shall Rule?"
+This biography is a wonderful counterbalance to Mr. Rockefeller's autobiography that Ida M. Tarbell published in 1925.
+Ida Tarbell examines the life and business judgement of Judge Elbert H. Gary—the man who helped launch the U.S. Steel Corporation and led it at its founding.
+This book was a pleasant surprise.
+A sample of the unexpected was the extended elaboration on the "Gary Policies" (which are highlighted below) in a chapter entitled "Who Shall Rule?"
 This author's thought after reading the chapter was, "Who Would Have Guessed?"

 A Review of "The Life of Elbert H. Gary: The Story of Steel" by Ida M. Tarbell